-This department is staffed with one full-time management employee and one full-time CSEA employee (considered part of the Executive and Administrative Offices).
+This department is staffed with one full-time management employee and one full-time CSEA employee.

-- Coordinated the planning and implementation of all marketing for the 2017-2018 Academic year, which included special events in both Dining Services and Retail Operations. - Continued to expand social media marketing efforts, with the help of student interns. - Presented the FSA/Finance and Administration Services Orientation DVD at the 2017 New Student Summer Orientation sessions. - Coordinated all 2017 summer conferences, which included: The Quartet Program, two NYSSSA (New York State Summer School for the Arts) programs, the School of Choral Studies, the School of Visual Arts, the Rotary Youth Leadership Academy (RYLA), the NYS Earth Science Teachers Association and both the EDP JEWEL and Upward Bound Summer Programs. - Continued involvement as emeritus of Chautauqua Leadership Network (CLN) serving on various committees.
+- Coordinated the planning and implementation of all marketing for the 2018-2019 Academic year, which included special events in both Dining Services and Retail Operations. - Continued to expand social media marketing efforts, with the help of student interns. - Presented to new students and families at the summer 2018 Jump Start sessions. - Coordinated all 2018 summer conferences, which included: The Quartet Program, two NYSSSA (New York State Summer School for the Arts) programs, the School of Choral Studies, the School of Visual Arts, the Rotary Youth Leadership Academy (RYLA), the Fellowship of Christian Athletes (FCA) BOX Lacrosse camp and both the EDP JEWEL and Upward Bound Summer Programs. - Continued involvement as emeritus of Chautauqua Leadership Network (CLN) serving on the Curriculum Committee.

-- Twelve residential summer programs on campus. - Twelve summer day programs on campus. - Five residential experiential training programs at the College Lodge. - Eight day experiential training programs at the College Lodge. - One hundred licensed vendors.
+- Sixteen residential summer programs on campus. - Ten summer day programs on campus. - Six residential experiential training programs at the College Lodge. - Six-day experiential training programs at the College Lodge. - Seventy-four licensed vendors.

-FACULTY STUDENT ASSOCIATION OF THE STATE UNIVERSITY OF NEW YORK AT FREDONIA
+FACULTY STUDENT ASSOCIATION OF STATE UNIVERSITY COLLEGE AT FREDONIA, NEW YORK, INC.